Stary Ciepielów and Rekówka massacre: Remembrance

 After the war, the remains of the people murdered during the massacre were exhumed and buried in the mass grave of the victims of German terror, located in Stary Ciepielów (close to the road leading to Tymienica Stara).

-The story of the Polish families from Stary Ciepielów and Rekówka murdered for helping Jews was depicted in the Polish docudrama Historia Kowalskich (en.
-"The Story of the Kowalski Family") from 2009 (directors: Arkadiusz Gołębiewski, Maciej Pawlicki).
+The story of the Polish families from Stary Ciepielów and Rekówka murdered for helping Jews was depicted in the 2009 Polish docudrama Historia Kowalskich (en.
+"The Story of the Kowalski Family"), directed by Arkadiusz Gołębiewski and Maciej Pawlicki.

-On 19 October 2009 members of the families Kowalski, Kosior, Obuchiewicz and Skoczylas were posthumously awarded by the Polish president Lech Kaczyński with the Order of Polonia Restituta Third Class.
+On 19 October 2009 members of the Kowalski, Kosior, Obuchiewicz and Skoczylas families were posthumously awarded the Order of Polonia Restituta Third Class by the Polish president Lech Kaczyński.

-In March 2012 Kowalski family, along with two other Polish families murdered by Nazi-German occupants for helping Jews, (Note: Ulma family from Markowa and Baranek family from Siedliska.) was commemorated by commemorative coins issued by the National Bank of Poland.
+In March 2012 the Kowalski family, along with two other Polish families murdered by Nazi-German occupants for helping Jews, (Note: Ulma family from Markowa and Baranek family from Siedliska.) was commemorated by commemorative coins issued by the National Bank of Poland.

 On 24 March 2025, a memorial to honor the murdered Poles was unveiled in Ciepielów.